mediadesain/medes-ui-boilerplate/README.md

 ## Version
 More detail about the changes writen on [changelog](https://github.com/mediadesain/medes-ui-boilerplate/blob/main/CHANGELOG.md).
+### Takedown & Republish library (Republish - 231123)
+- All medes-ui libraries version major version will be renamed put to minor
+- For example 13.0.1 will be changed to 1.13.1, if example version 14.0.2 will be 1.14.2
+### 13.0.4 (Patch - 231114)
+- Patch medes-ui lib 13.0.4 (include for changes 14.0.2)
 ### 14.0.2 - (Release - 231114)
 - Fix Close Button Modal styling on fullscreen mode
 - Add getMinMax() funtion to MdsNumberUtils, for searching min & max values from array of numbers